 - 1. Select menu item 1 (Add or initialize one or more disks) from the vxdiskadm main menu. - 2.
-At the following prompt, enter the disk device name of the disk to be added to VxVM control (or enter list for a list of disks):
+At the following prompt, enter the disk device names of the disks to be added to VxVM control (or enter list for a list of disks):